Wednesday, October 23, 2024

 One great work of scientific management has been to show the world how little actual knowledge it has possessed of the human element as engaged in the work in the industries.
 Through motion study and fatigue study and the accompanying time study, we have come to know the capabilities of the worker, the demands of the work, the fatigue that the worker suffers at the work, and the amount and nature of the rest required to overcome the fatigue.
 Scientific provision for such recovery in the industries, before the days of scientific management, was unknown.

-It is even more surprising that only the pioneers in the work realise the application of any necessity for the laboratory method in the study of the human element as it appears in the industries.
+It is even more surprising that only the pioneers in the work realize the application of any necessity for the laboratory method in the study of the human element as it appears in the industries.
 When making accurate measurements, the number of variables involved must be reduced to as great a degree as possible.
 Only in the laboratory can this be successfully done.

 The various measurements taken by scientific management and the guiding laws under which these are grouped determine not only the nature of the human element, but the methods by which it is to be handled.
 Motion study, fatigue study, the measures supplied by psychology, these result in the working practice that fits the work to the worker, and produces more output with less effort, with its consequent greater pay for every ounce of effort expended.